TianlaiProject/tldev/HP_Noise_Figure_Meter_8970B/README.md

 For *Windows OS*, install *pyvisa, NI-VISA, USB-GPIB* driver.

+   Use python installer to install python and run python in *cmd*.
+   In cmd, install python-pip.
+   Use pip to install pyvisa.
+     `pip install pyvisa`

 For *Mac OS*, ???
 (Please leave method if you use Mac OS.)

 ## Python